 - Potential for Better Rates & Terms: When traditional lenders see risks in a loan application, they often lower the amount they’ll lend, increase the rate, and shorten the repayment term.
 Even if your business qualifies at a traditional lender, CDFI’s might be able to qualify you for more or give you better rates or terms because they’re designed to accept a little more risk.

 - Lender Invested in Your Community: CDFIs are typically community banks and financing institutions.
 They have specific policy goals to invest directly into your local community which makes them more likely to see value in your project beyond just the bottom line.

 - More Than Just Financing: CDFIs also typically have financial and legal services available to help your business at no additional cost.
-You can learn more by reading our complete guide to CDFI.

 3. Traditional Small Business Loans for Minorities

 Traditional small business loans refers to any type of loan you’re likely to see at national banks like Wells Fargo or Chase, but this isn’t a special carved-out program like SBA or CDFI lending.These banks are normally the first place business owners look when they’re seeking a business loan.
 In fact, if you’re a banking customer of theirs, you probably get direct mail or calls from your branch’s rep, soliciting their loan product.
 And for strong borrowers, there can be a lot of advantage to borrowing from a traditional business lender.